 Dedicated to nurturing and supporting theatre artists, The Daryl Roth Creative Spirit Award is given annually to a theatre artist who has demonstrated exceptional talent and promise in his or her field.

 Ms. Roth is as Honorary Trustee for Lincoln Center Theatre and served on the Board of Directors of the Albert Einstein College of Medicine and New York State Council on the Arts.

-Awards and honors include: The Stella Adler 2012 Harold Clurman Spirit Award, The 2012 Family Equality Council Hostetter-Habib Family Award, The 2011 Live Out Loud Humanitarian Award, 2010 Lucille Lortel Lifetime Achievement Award, Primary Stages 2007 Honoree, The National Foundation for Jewish Culture’s Patron of the Arts Award, The Jewish Theological Seminary’s Louis Marshall Award, The Albert Einstein College of Medicine Spirit of Achievement Award, The National Corporate Theatre Fund’s Chairman Award, and The Tisch School of the Arts Award for Artistic Leadership.
+Awards and honors include: The Broadway Association Visionary Leader Award; The Stella Adler 2012 Harold Clurman Spirit Award, The 2012 Family Equality Council Hostetter-Habib Family Award, The 2011 Live Out Loud Humanitarian Award, 2010 Lucille Lortel Lifetime Achievement Award, Primary Stages 2007 Honoree, The National Foundation for Jewish Culture’s Patron of the Arts Award, The Jewish Theological Seminary’s Louis Marshall Award, The Albert Einstein College of Medicine Spirit of Achievement Award, The National Corporate Theatre Fund’s Chairman Award, and The Tisch School of the Arts Award for Artistic Leadership.
 Ms. Roth was profiled in The New Yorker and twice included in Crain’s “100 Most Influential Women in Business.”